 If your skin is dry, excess dead skin cells can get trapped in your pores.
 Using a gentle exfoliator is good for removing the buildup of dirt, oil, and dead skin cells (also known as pore buildup) that can lead to blackheads.
-A baking soda acne scrub is an excellent way to add exfoliation to your routine while not over scrubbing.
+A pore unclogging scrub is an excellent way to add exfoliation to your routine while not over scrubbing.

 Over-the-Counter Treatments: There are many over-the-counter treatments that will treat blackheads, clean out your pores, and remove excess oil from your skin.
 Try cleansing your skin twice a day with an acne clearing cleanser with Salicylic Acid and finish with a Witch Hazel toner to help shrink the appearance of your pores.
-When shopping for products to fight blackheads, look for products containing acne-fighting ingredients like Salicylic Acid.
+When shopping for products to fight breakouts, the best products for acne contain ingredients like Salicylic Acid.

 Facial Masks: For deep pore cleaning, to target the dirt and oil that can lead to blackheads, use a purifying charcoal mask 2-3 times a week.
 A facial mask can soothe and condition your skin and helps lift away pore-clogging dirt and oil while also detoxing your skin.